odahu/odahu-docs/source/gen_glossary.rst

         A YAML definition for Helm that defines a Odahu Platform deployed on a Kubernetes cluster.

     Odahu-flow's CRDs
-        Objects that :term:`API` creates for actions that require computing resources to be stored.
+        Objects that :term:`API service` creates for actions that require computing resources to be stored.
 For example: :term:`connections <Connection>`, :term:`Trains <Train>`, etc).

         These objects are Kubernetes Custom Resources and are managed by :term:`operator`.